-Responsibilities of the Unit Production Manager
+Responsibilities of the Line Producer

-The UPM has the authority and is responsible for overall management and administration of the Injury & Illness Prevention Program.
-All staff are responsible for carrying out the IIPP.
+The Line Producer has the authority and is responsible for overall management and administration of the Injury & Illness Prevention Program.
+The LP is responsible for seeing that the Safety Program is in effect, responsibilities are delegated to the appropriate department heads, and the program is properly documented.
+All staff are responsible for carrying out the IIPP/Safety Program.

-As UPM, you are to see that your employees are provided with:
+As Line Producer, you are to see that your employees are provided with: